The International Arbitration Review: Bangladesh

 Common examples of such cases are bank guarantees deposited by contractors or importers to employers in construction, or a supply contract where, if the contractual terms are not respected, the first thing an employer will do is to cash the deposited bank guarantee.
 The defaulting contractor may have the opportunity to retrieve the bank guarantee if an arbitration award goes in its favour, and this may be after the completion of the arbitration proceedings and possibly after review by the apex court if the award is challenged in the formal court system.
 In the meantime, the contractor or supplier is deprived of his or her money because of the unavailability of interim measures for preferring the seat of arbitration to be outside of Bangladesh.

 The judiciary in Bangladesh has previously held conflicting views regarding the applicability of the Arbitration Act by dint of Section 3 in cases where the seat of arbitration has emphatically been stipulated by the parties to be outside of Bangladesh.
 In HRC Shipping Ltd v.
-MV X-Press Manaslu (HRC case),5 the High Court, following Bhatia International v.
-Bulk Trading SA,6 was of the view that the court can order interim measures where the seat of arbitration is outside Bangladesh.
-On the other hand, in STX Corporation Ltd Meghna Group of Industries Limited (STX case),7 the High Court adopted a completely different view and held that the provision of the Arbitration Act is not applicable to a foreign arbitration except as provided in Section 3(2) of the Act itself, meaning interim measures would not be available in foreign-seated arbitrations.
+MV X-Press Manaslu (HRC case),6 the High Court, following Bhatia International v.
+Bulk Trading SA,7 was of the view that the court can order interim measures where the seat of arbitration is outside Bangladesh.
+On the other hand, in STX Corporation Ltd v.
+Meghna Group of Industries Limited (STX case),8 the High Court adopted a completely different view and held that the provision of the Arbitration Act is not applicable to a foreign arbitration except as provided in Section 3(2) of the Act itself, meaning interim measures would not be available in foreign-seated arbitrations.
 Recently, the High Court Division revisited the ratio of both the HRC and STX cases in Project Builders Ltd (PBL) v.
-China National Technical Import and Export Corporation and others,8 and confirmed that there is no scope to deviate from the provisions of Section 3 of the Arbitration Act.
+China National Technical Import and Export Corporation and others,9 and confirmed that there is no scope to deviate from the provisions of Section 3 of the Arbitration Act.
 As a result, interim measures cannot be granted by Bangladeshi courts for foreign-seated arbitrations.
 The principle developed in STX has also been followed in Sarker Steel Limited v.
 Government of Bangladesh and Ors10 where a Bench of the High Court Division rejected an application by a sub-contractor for interim measures to stop payment to the principal contractor.